MicrosoftDocs/dynamics-365-project-operations/articles/procurement/pending-vendor-invoices.md

 ms.author: sigitac
 ---

-# Purchase non-stocked materials using a pending vendor invoice
+# Purchase non-stocked materials or procurement categories using a pending vendor invoice

 _**Applies To:** Project Operations for resource/non-stocked based scenarios_